 How can you get more lag in your golf swing?
 It’s not something you will be able to change overnight, but here are some drills you can work on that should help you develop the proper feels associated with lag.

-Who this drill will help: Golfers who want more lag in their swing.
+This drill is for golfers who want more lag in their swing.

 This drill is illustrated by PGA instructor Andy Proudman below:

-Who this drill will help: Golfers who feel like their swing is too “armsy” and want to increase their lag angle for more power.
+This drill is for golfers who feel like their swing is too “armsy” and want to increase their lag angle for more power.